mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

 Dedicating a full node to each "role" would waste resources.
 The most extreme is the :code:`frontend` box that in our implementation launches a container dedicated only to running a jupyter notebook server.
-The jupyter notebook server is a very lightweight process tha consumes very few resources.
+The jupyter notebook server is a very lightweight process that consumes very few resources.
+Most of the computing in that role is dominated by the python interpreter that for most workflows is lightweight compared to data processing computations.
 A run in this cofiguration would show node2 nearly idle for an entire run.
 In contrast, we have found devoting a node to the :code:`scheduler` role may often be prudent.
 The key point here is that "fine-tuning" of a production workflow may require some